History of Marshawn Lynch in Timeline

 April 28, 2007: Drafted by Buffalo Bills

-2007: NFL All-Rookie Team
+2007: NFL All-Rookie Team Selection

-In 2007, Marshawn Lynch was named to the NFL All-Rookie Team after a successful rookie season with 1,115 rushing yards and seven touchdowns.
+In 2007, Marshawn Lynch was named to the NFL All-Rookie Team after a successful rookie season with 1,115 total rushing yards and seven touchdowns.

-2007: Selected in the NFL Draft
+2007: Drafted into the NFL

-June 2008: Guilty Plea to Hit-and-Run Charge
+June 2008: Hit-and-Run Charge

 2008: Pro Bowl Selection

-2008: Expected Involvement in Passing Game
+2008: Increased Passing Game Involvement

 2009: Replaced as Starting Running Back

-2009: Suspension for Weapons Charge
+2009: NFL Suspension

-2010: Joins the Seattle Seahawks
+2010: Trade to the Seattle Seahawks

-2010: First Touchdown with the Seahawks
+2010: First Touchdown of the Season

 January 8, 2011: "Beast Quake" Touchdown Run

-December 30, 2011: Fined for Wearing Skittles Cleats
+December 30, 2011: Fine for Skittles Cleats

 On December 30, 2011, Marshawn Lynch was fined $10,000 for wearing cleats featuring a Skittles pattern.

-2011: Career Best Season and Skittles Celebration
+2011: Career Best Season

-2011: Affinity for Gold Jewelry
+2011: Affinity for Grills

 January 24, 2012: Added to NFC Pro Bowl Roster

-March 4, 2012: Signs Four-Year Contract with Seahawks
+March 4, 2012: Signs with the Seahawks

 July 14, 2012: Arrested for DUI